CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>             VRF
   <peer-group-id>      Domain

-### Atrributes
+### Attributes

-  connection-retry     Time interval at which connection attempts are retried
-                       upon a failure.
+  connection-retry     Time interval at which connection attempts are retried upon a failure.
 If `auto`, the global value is used.
 This is the default.

   hold                 Hold timer.
-If `none`, keepalives from the peer are not
-                       tracked and the peering session will not experience a hold timeout.
+If `none`, keepalives from the peer are not tracked and the peering session will not experience a hold timeout.
 If `auto`, the global value is used.
-This is the default. keepalive            Keepalive timer.
+This is the default.

+  keepalive            Keepalive timer.
 If `none`, keepalives are not sent.
 If `auto`, the global value is used.
-This is the default. route-advertisement  Time between route advertisements (BGP Updates).
-A non- zero value allows route advertisements to be delayed and batched.
+This is the default.

+  route-advertisement  Time between route advertisements (BGP Updates).
+A non-zero value allows route advertisements to be delayed and batched.
 If `auto`, the global value is used.
 This is the default.

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> address-family

 ### Usage